-USE - The specific purpose for which a building or lot is arranged, intended, designed, occupied or maintained.
+USE - The specific purpose(s) for which a building or lot, or a portion thereof, is arranged, intended, designed, occupied or maintained.

 USABLE AREA - The area of any conservation subdivision, that is suitable, in its natural state, for development or intensive use and, therefore, can be used in determining the allowed density of development.
-The usable area of a parcel of land shall be determined in accordance with the provisions of Section 175-56(E).
+The usable area of a parcel of land is determined in accordance with the provisions of Section 175-56(E).